hpcc-systems/helm-chart/README.md

 but we can add more.

-ROXIE modes under K8s
+roxie modes under K8s
 ---------------------

-When running under K8s, ROXIE has 3 fundamental modes of operation:
+When running under K8s, roxie has 3 fundamental modes of operation:

   1. Scalable array of one-way roxie servers